What Is Schumann Resonance?

 So 7.83 Hz means approximately 7.83 cycles per second.

-In PEMF and frequency-device marketing, Hz usually describes how often a signal pulses or cycles.
+In PEMF and frequency-device marketing, Hz usually describes how often the device-generated signal repeats.

-For a deeper beginner explanation, read What Does Hz Mean in PEMF?
+For the dedicated explanation, read What Does Hz Mean in PEMF?.

 | Topic | What It Means | What It Does Not Prove |